BIOS5411 – Toxicants in ecosystems and humans: Effects

 Autumn 2020 we plan for teaching and examinations to be conducted as described in the course description and on semester pages.
 However, changes may occur due to the corona situation.
 You will receive notifications about any changes at the semester page and/or in Canvas.

 Spring 2020: Teaching and examinations was digitilized.
 See changes and common guidelines for exams at the MN faculty spring 2020.

 The course gives insight into how toxicants affects humans and the environment, with a particular focus on individual effects.
-Toxicants affect many of the same processes in different organisms and the course will discuss similarities and differences between different species, using mammalian toxicology as a starting point.
+Toxicants affect many of the same processes in different organisms and the course will discuss similarities and differences between different species.
 The course includes aspects of both ecotoxicology and human toxicology.

 The course will provide in-depth knowledge of how toxicants affect humans and other organisms.

 - Have knowledge of the mechanisms of toxicity for different toxic substances, including endocrine disruption, genotoxicity, reproductive toxicity, immunotoxicity, neurotoxicity, developmental toxicity and behavioural toxicity.

 - Have knowledge of the metabolism of toxicants in different species.

 - Have knowledge about the effects of toxicants on a molecular and cellular level, on individual health, on populations in nature and on communities, as well as the use of biomarkers.